Spectral Analysis and Dirichlet Forms on Barlow-Evans Fractals: Examples

 Fractal strings are given a comprehensive treatment in \cite{LvF}, in particular in relation to spectral zeta functions, and we will only give a brief description here.
 We show that our construction can yield connected fractal spaces with Laplacians isospectral to the standard Laplacians on fractal strings.
 This implies, in particular, that there are symmetric irreducible diffusion processes whose generators are Laplacians with prescribed spectrum, as in the theory of fractal strings developed in \cite{LvF}.

-A fractal string is an open subset of $\mathbb R$, usually assumed to be a bounded subset, or at least that the lengths of intervals are bounded and tend to zero.
-Therefore it is a union of countably many finite intervals of lengths $l_i$.
+A fractal string is an open subset of $\mathbb R$, usually assumed to be a bounded subset, or at least that the lengths of the connected components are bounded and tend to zero.
+Therefore it is a disjoint union of countably many finite intervals of lengths $l_i$.
 We will suppose that the intervals are indexed so that the lengths form a non-increasing sequence.
-By indexing the fractal string with $l_i$ and $m_i$, lengths and multiplicities we can assume that $l_i$ is strictly decreasing.
-The Laplacian that we consider on a $I$ is the usual Laplacian on an interval with Dirichlet boundary conditions on all the intervals.
+By reindexing the fractal string with $l_i$ and $m_i$, unique lengths and multiplicities we can assume that $l_i$ is strictly decreasing.
+The Laplacian that we consider on $I$ is the usual Laplacian on an interval with Dirichlet boundary conditions on all the intervals.
 The eigenvalues of this Laplacian are all of the form

 with multiplicity $m_i$.
 What choices of $F_i$, $B_i$, and $G_i$ can be made to create a connected fractal with the same spectrum as a given fractal string?
-As the desire is to ``stitch'' the disjoint intervals together there is no unique canonical method.
+As the desire is to ``stitch'' the disjoint intervals together there is no expectation for a unique canonical method.